Sanket4404/SkyCrypto/README.md

 # 💸 SkyCrypto – Crypto Portfolio App

 SkyCrypto is a beautifully designed **crypto portfolio & exchange app** built using **Kotlin + Jetpack Compose** for the Android Engineer assignment.
-It focuses on clean UI, pixel-perfect design, and smooth screen transitions using mock data.
+It focuses on a clean UI, pixel-perfect design, and smooth screen transitions, utilising mock data.

 ---